sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 #### The `player` variable

-Here's a "soft" example of the compiler nudging me.
+Here's an example of the compiler nudging me a bit more softly-- with warnings rather than errors.
 In my tic-tac-go game, there's a simple part where we alternate between player 1 and player 2.

 So here's what I initially wrote: